howsoai/howso-devcontainers/README.md

 # Howso Dev Containers

-Containers for running Howso recipes.
+Containers for running Jupyter notebooks and python code using Howso Engine.

 ## Building